 So how are we to save ourselves, move forward, live in the face of injustice?
 Hold on to Him who tells us to Love.
 That when we are in conflict, when we are at odds with others, love more not less.
 That’s right…step back and love more.
 We have plenty of examples of people who have done this.
 Some have loved more within the system, others have loved outside of it.
 Mostly, their lives end in sacrifice because what greater love is there than when one gives his life for his friend.

 Do we do this for our neighbor, our wife, our child, our workmate, our friend?
-Or do we cling with everything we are to our own position seeking to control the outcome and putting our faith once again in a justice we have such a small chance of finding.
+Or do we cling with everything we are to our own position seeking to control the outcome and putting our faith once again in justice we have such a small chance of finding?
 No matter what the problem, we must control it and we do not trust Love to solve it.
 We cannot wait for the effects of love.
 We know it will be rejected and we are fearful of the next step.
 We will not take the pain – the very real pain – that comes with taking the position of Love.
-Our impatience, fear and need to assert our will gets in the way.
-But being patient, letting go of fear and allowing His will to control will bring you a peace you can live with and move with and most of all a satisfaction that is real and deeply felt.
+Our impatience, fear, and need to assert will get in the way.
+But being patient, letting go of fear, and allowing His will to control will bring you a peace you can live with and move with and most of all a satisfaction that is real and deeply felt.